 Up on the housetop – to solve these puzzles will require you to have knowledge of the multiplication facts and just a little imagination to see the housetops (and maybe the ability to tilt your head for most of them.)
 Place the numbers 1 – 10 in both the top row and the first column so that those numbers are the factors of the given clues.
 Click 10 Factors 2013-12-23 to print these puzzles or see last week’s solutions.
 In order to view the file, you need excel or other comparable spreadsheet program.

 How do we know that 17 is a prime number?
-The square root of 17 is an irrational number approximately equal to 4.12.
-If 17 were not a prime number, then it would be divisible by at least one prime number less than or equal to 4.12.
-Since 17 is not divisible by 2 or 3, it is a prime number.
+If 17 were not a prime number, then it would be divisible by at least one prime number less than or equal to √17 ≈ 4.1.
+Since 17 cannot be divided evenly by 2 or 3, we know that 17 is a prime number.

 17 is never a clue in the FIND THE FACTORS puzzles.